Hispania Tarraconensis: Borders and extent

 At its greatest extent, the province Hispania Tarraconensis covered about two thirds of the Iberian Peninsula.
 The Pyrenees mountains to the north formed the border with Gaul.
-The border with Lusitania to the southwest ran from the Cale (modern Oporto, Portugal) along the Douro river and then the Tormes river.
+The border with Lusitania to the southwest ran from the Cale (modern Porto, Portugal) along the Douro river and then the Tormes river.
 The border with Baetica ran from Castulo (modern Linares), through Acci (Guadix), to the bay of Almería.

 With a surface area of around 380,000 km2 and an estimated population of 3-3.5 million (giving an average population density of 8-9 people/km2), at the date of its creation, Tarraconensis was probably the largest province in the Roman empire.

 Administrative organisation

 Under Augustus' division of the provinces in 27 BC, Tarraconensis was an Imperial province like Lusitania, while Baetica was a Senatorial province.
 Tarraconensis was of consular rank, while the other two were praetorian.
 The governor was entitled legatus Augusti pro praetore, who was a senator of consular rank.
 The capital of the province was the colonia of Tarraco.
-In the time of Augustus and Tiberius, according to Strabo, the province was garrisoned by three legions - subsequently reduced to two by Caligula, and to one by Nero.
+In the time of Augustus and Tiberius, according to Strabo, the province was garrisoned by three legions – subsequently reduced to two by Caligula, and to one by Nero.